Deadlock vs CypherMatchups

 Deadlock vs Cypher Matchup Summary

-The Deadlock vs Cypher matchup in Valorant is a heavily one-sided matchup.
-Based on 7 competitive matches analyzed, Cypher wins 57.1% of the time compared to Deadlock's 42.9%, a 14.3 percentage point difference.
-The most significant gap is in attack-side performance, where Cypher consistently outperforms.
-In this Sentinel vs Sentinel matchup, Cypher has overwhelming superiority in this agent matchup.
-Deadlock should never take isolated fights against Cypher and must rely entirely on team coordination, utility, and crossfires to compete effectively.
+The Deadlock vs Cypher matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 7 competitive matches analyzed, Deadlock wins 57.1% of the time compared to Cypher's 42.9%, a 14.3 percentage point difference.
+The most significant gap is in headshot accuracy, where Deadlock consistently outperforms.
+In this Sentinel vs Sentinel matchup, Deadlock has overwhelming superiority in this agent matchup.
+Cypher should never take isolated fights against Deadlock and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Deadlock vs Cypher Fragging Analysis